 Using onshore building criteria and intuition, the Creole platform was designed to withstand winds of 150 mph and constructed 15 feet above the water.
 Three hundred treated yellow pine pilings were driven 14 feet into the sandy bottom.

 The Superior-Pure State No. 1 well was successful – but was wiped off its pilings by a hurricane in 1940.
 The platform was quickly rebuilt and put back into production in the four million barrel field.
 “It may be tentatively assumed that the Gulf of Mexico is a potential source of salt-dome oil,” reported geologist Orval Lester Brace in 1941.

 “Whether or not it will ever be economically feasible to explore these waters for the domes that must exist is a question for the future to answer,” Brace added.
 Salt dome geologic formations had attracted petroleum companies since the 1901 Spindletop discovery at Beaumont, Texas.

 Kerr-McGee dramatically answered the salt dome question in 1947 with an experimental offshore rig.

 Not much equipment specifically designed for offshore drilling existed and exploration remained an extraordinarily speculative and risky business venture.
-An offshore dry hole could easily swallow the huge capital costs sunk into construction of a large, permanent rig platforms.
+An offshore dry hole could easily end with huge capital costs sunk into construction of large, permanent rig platforms.

 Nevertheless, Dean McGee of Kerr-McGee Oil Industries Inc. partnered with Phillips Petroleum and Stanolind Oil & Gas Co. to secure leases for exploratory wells in the Gulf of Mexico.
 They hired Brown & Root to build a freestanding platform 10 miles out to sea.